zeus-12/uxie/README.md

 - [ ] add max length for all input boxes. chat, feedback, notes.
 - [ ] Run the seogets script
-- [ ] for area highlights, create a custom component with:

-      - [ ] imagelink stored on editor is base64 one => possible soln: store it as base64 to the notes, then in the same addhighlighttonotes function upload it to uploadthing, and then update the url of the block in the notes. => would prob need to create a custom block for this, else there'd be a noticable lag. => [issue fixed!](https://github.com/TypeCellOS/BlockNote/issues/410)

-      - [ ] and the yellow leftborder which takes to the highlight on click
+- [ ] for area highlights, create a custom component with: - [ ] imagelink stored on editor is base64 one => possible soln: store it as base64 to the notes, then in the same addhighlighttonotes function upload it to uploadthing, and then update the url of the block in the notes. => would prob need to create a custom block for this, else there'd be a noticable lag. => [issue fixed!](https://github.com/TypeCellOS/BlockNote/issues/410) - [ ] and the yellow leftborder which takes to the highlight on click

 - [ ] implement ratelimit using redis kv => checkout upstash
 - [ ] profile how long pinecone takes for retrieval of embeddings, and maybe look into upstash embedding storage for this (or pgvector?)
-- [ ] add download flashcards in csv,anki format.
+- [ ] add download flashcards in csv,anki format ( apkg format), also add dl notes in pdf format ([html2pdf lib](https://ekoopmans.github.io/html2pdf.js/) should work)
 - [ ] better error,loading pages => abstract this logic to hook / component
 - [ ] editor loads with empty data before the data is loaded.
 - [ ] setup permissions inside liveblocks dashboard